fadleensidek/mytindog/README.md

 Do not touch the Master branch as those are the original files from London App Brewery.
 Should always merge to Development branch from your repective Name-dev branch.

+When this repo is cloned, it defaults to the development branch.